redruin1/factorio-draftsman/docs/source/quickstart.rst

 If you want to take a look at some more complex examples, head to the `examples folder <https://github.com/redruin1/factorio-draftsman/tree/main/examples>`_:

-Alternatively, if you think you've seen enough and want to dive into the API, take a look at the :ref:`Reference`.
+Alternatively, if you think you've seen enough and want to dive into the API, take a look at the :doc:`reference <reference/index>`.